aborn/CodeSnippet/README.md

 This repo includes lots of configure scripts, which can be used in server and desktop.

+## USAGE
+* ./configure   configure local machine with this repo
+* ./configure   collect local configure to this repo

 ## AUTHOR
 Aborn Jiang (aborn.jiang@gmail.com)